AppsComTr/Spaceship/README.md

 ### Prerequisites

-Spaceship requires Redis and MongoDB.
+Spaceship requires **Redis**, **MongoDB** and **RabbitMQ**_(optional)_.

+-Redis is generally used by matchmaker module and storing game datas which is not finished yet to speed up processes.
+-MongoDB is used for persistancy of user datas, scores and finished game datas etc...
-If you are planning to use Spaceship on distributed system you also need a RabbitMQ server.
-But this is optional.
+-If you are planning to use Spaceship on distributed system you also need a RabbitMQ server.
+RabbitMQ is used to publish messages between system nodes and subscribe them on the nodes.
+But this is optional as stated above.
 If you don't want to use this feature, just delete connection string for **RabbitMQ** or leave it empty in configuration file.
 You can follow the instructions from [here](https://www.rabbitmq.com/download.html) to install your own **RabbitMQ** server.
-Redis is generally used by matchmaker module and storing game datas which is not finished yet to speed up processes.
-MongoDB is used for persistancy of user datas, scores and finished game datas etc...

 ### Installing